Home » Symptoms » Dog Symptoms A-Z » Red or brown urine (hemoglobinuria)

 -

-Jaundice: A yellowish discoloration of the skin and mucous membranes can occur if liver problems or an increased bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
+Jaundice: A yellowish discoloration of the skin and mucous membranes can occur if liver problems or elevated bilirubinBilirubin is a yellow pigment that is produced when hemoglobin from red blood cells is broken down.
 It is further processed in the liver and then excreted via the bile.
 Elevated bilirubin levels may indicate liver dysfunction or impaired bile excretion. concentration are present.

 -